What you need to know about your skin - part 2

 • Mediating and processing skin responses like pain and itching

-An example of such activation can be found in beta-caryophyllene, the main component of Copaiba essential oil, which activates CB-2, which in turn, induces analgesic and anti-inflammatory actions on both skin and brain.
+An example of such activation is beta-caryophyllene, the main component of Copaiba essential oil, which activates CB-2 receptors, which in turn induce analgesic and anti-inflammatory actions in both the skin and the brain.

 A little word about Cortisol

-Cortisol, the stress hormone, can also affect the skin barrier, causing inflammation, irritation and itchiness.
+Cortisol, the stress hormone, can also affect the skin barrier, leading to inflammation, irritation, and itchiness.

 Here again, clinical studies reveal that Sandalwood oil inhibits the enzyme that converts cortisone into cortisol in the skin.
-Lavender oil also has been shown to have overarching actions on skin and brain pathways, to promote relaxation as well as being an effective anti-inflammatory for irritation.
-Limonene and camphor, the main components of White Camphor essential oil also shows similar effects for irritation and itchiness.
+Lavender oil has also been shown to have broad effects on skin and brain pathways, promoting relaxation and being an effective anti-inflammatory for irritation.
+Limonene and camphor, the main components of White Camphor essential oil, also show similar effects for irritation and itchiness.

-By taking advantage of the dermal-olfactory pathway through the application of calming and relaxing essential oils, the impact of stress can be reduced due to its connection to the limbic/emotional region of the brain.
+By leveraging the dermal-olfactory pathway through the application of calming, relaxing essential oils, the impact of stress can be reduced, as it connects to the limbic/emotional region of the brain.

 A quick look at ageing

-Ageing is a natural but, at the same time, we want to delay the ageing process and its effects.
+Ageing is a natural process, but we also want to delay its effects.
 The main signs of skin ageing are fine lines, dryness, loss of elasticity and abnormal pigmentation.

-The skin loses elasticity and firmness due to the loss of collagen and elastin, which are the substances make up the bulk of the dermis.
-The skin gets less moist and supple, and loses some of the underlying fat which cushions it against injury.
+The skin loses elasticity and firmness due to the loss of collagen and elastin, which make up the bulk of the dermis.
+The skin becomes less moist and supple and loses some of the underlying fat that cushions it against injury.

-Ageing can be addressed with essential oils by promoting antioxidant activity, or by inhibiting the activity of enzymes that are responsible for breaking down collagen and elastin.
+Ageing can be addressed with essential oils by promoting antioxidant activity or inhibiting enzymes that break down collagen and elastin.

 A quick look at sun damage

-We all know that sun damage from excess sunlight - especially in the UVA and UVB ranges – is detrimental to the skin, causing sunburn, photoaging and DNA damage to skin cells which can potentially lead skin cancer.
+We all know that sun damage from excess sunlight - especially in the UVA and UVB ranges – is detrimental to the skin, causing sunburn, photo-ageing and DNA damage to skin cells, which can potentially lead to skin cancer.

-Luckily nature provides us with solutions and we can protect ourselves from excessive sun exposure by using mineral sunscreens.
+Luckily, nature provides solutions, and we can protect ourselves from excessive sun exposure with mineral sunscreens.

 About oxidation and oxidative stress

-Oxidants, also known as free radicals, are small molecules that are unstable because they are missing an electron and so they aggressively try to “steal” electrons from other molecules in order to become stable.
+Oxidants, also known as free radicals, are unstable small molecules because they are missing an electron.
+So they aggressively try to “steal” electrons from other molecules to become stable.
 In this way, free radicals can quickly damage and kill healthy cells.

-Oxidative stress happens constantly, but our body produces an abundance of antioxidant enzymes to dispose of the free radicals.
-However, as we age, the production and activity of these enzymes decreases significantly.
+Oxidative stress occurs constantly, but our bodies produce abundant antioxidant enzymes to neutralise free radicals.
+However, as we age, the production and activity of these enzymes decrease significantly.

-Oxidative stress can be countered by either using antioxidants, or by fostering the action of antioxidant enzymes.
+Oxidative stress can be countered by either using antioxidants or by activating antioxidant enzymes.

-Antioxidant essential oils that can protect cells from free radical damage ('free-radical scavengers') or prevent or slow down any damage to the cell include Lavender, Manuka, Patchouli, Myrrh, Rose otto and Sandalwood.
+Antioxidant essential oils that can protect cells from free radical damage ('free-radical scavengers') or prevent or slow down cellular damage include:

 By inhibiting collagenase and/or elastase, more collagen and elastin will remain in the dermis.